CHAPTER FOUR (Draft)

 Without this, we could very well lose everything.

-In the following chapters we will consider the choices we have made as a nation, and the personal choices we must make every day to determine the quality of life and freedom we wish for ourselves.
-Because in the final analysis freedom is a personal attitude founded upon choice, responsibility, and clear-eyed engagement with reality.
+In the following chapters we will consider our assumptions and the choices we have made as a people, and the personal choices we must make every day to determine the quality of life and freedom we wish for ourselves.
+Because in the final analysis freedom is a personal attitude founded upon choice, responsibility, and honest engagement with reality.